 Burning Man (Black Rock Desert, Nevada, USA)

-Burning Man festival doesn’t have one certain goal or a theme.
+Burning Man festivals doesn’t have one certain goal or a theme.
 It celebrates the humans’ freedom of self-expression, filled up with the atmosphere of friendship.
 The attendees, AKA ‘Burners’, are encouraged to participate in every event they like, and there is a huge variety of occupations: beginning with artwork and finishing with loud revelry.
 The common view of the Burning Man reminds some steam-punk movie; freaky and fantastic costumes are required.

 The Burners organize their habitation, art installations and supplies on their own to follow another huge principle of the fest – self-reliance.
 There is also no place for commercial, as the founders‘ aim is to resist the consumption culture.
 Attendees are encouraged to respect the environment, share with each other, be initiative and cooperate with everyone.
 Want to partying 24/7?
 Black Rock Desert is waiting for you.